Toolkit: Reproductive Health

 Background

 Since Dobbs, patients have experienced a dramatic increase to already significant barriers to accessing time-sensitive and essential services.
-In 2023, more than 171,000 patients traveled out of state for abortion care, and appointment waiting times have increased even in states that have protected abortion rights in state law.
-An increasing number of patients, including in states that have banned abortion, are also obtaining medication abortion via telehealth from clinicians operating under “shield laws” in protective states.
+In 2024, more than 155,000 patients traveled out of state for abortion care, representing 15% of all US abortion patients.
+An increasing number of patients, including in states that have banned abortion, are also obtaining medication abortion via telehealth from clinicians operating under “shield laws” in protective states, although some restrictive states are seeking to crack down on this practice.
 In multiple states, vague medical emergency exceptions to abortion bans have left patients and health professionals in danger, with pregnant patients in medical emergencies being told to return after their condition had worsened because of narrow exceptions.
 Restrictions have also profoundly impacted physicians and other professionals facing prosecution or the loss of their licenses for providing evidence-based care.
 Additionally, with about half of OB-GYN programs in states with severe abortion restrictions, abortion bans are creating issues with physician training that will have long-term impacts on patient care.

-While the Center for Disease Control and Prevention’s most recent numbers show that maternal deaths declined in 2022 after peaking in 2021 amidst the COVID-19 pandemic, the United States continues to have the highest rates of pregnancy-related deaths among high-income countries.
-Health inequities and racism are determining factors in the high maternal mortality rate, with Black and Indigenous women facing mortality rates multiple times those of white women regardless of local availability of maternity care.
+While the Center for Disease Control and Prevention’s (CDC) most recent numbers show that maternal deaths declined in 2023, the United States continues to have the highest rates of pregnancy-related deaths among high-income countries.
+While the overall maternal mortality rate has declined slightly, stark racial disparities persist, with Black women facing mortality rates more than three times as high as non-Hispanic white women.
 Though the link between a higher incidence of maternal mortality and abortion restrictions has been long established, this connection has intensified in some states post-Dobbs.
 Restrictions on evidence-based care and the threat of criminal and professional penalties have exacerbated existing workforce shortages, with some clinicians relocating to states with legal protections and medical students and residents gravitating away from states with abortion restrictions.

 In March 2023, the Annals of Internal Medicine published Reproductive Health Policy in the United States: An American College of Physicians Policy Brief, which assessed the post-Dobbs legal landscape and reaffirmed ACP’s opposition to undue and unnecessary governmental interference in the patient-physician relationship that criminalizes the provision of health care.
 As federal and state governments consider reproductive health policy, ACP will continue to speak out in opposition to attacks on the patient-physician relationship.
 Since Dobbs, ACP also has increased our advocacy in the courts, including at the U.S. Supreme Court, joining numerous amicus briefs pushing to protect the rights of patients and physicians.